kubermatic/docs/content/kubermatic/v2.17/cheat_sheets/etcd/etcd-launcher/_index.en.md

 weight = 30
 +++

-Starting with version v2.15.0, KPP introduced etcd-launcher as an experimental feature.
+Starting with version v2.15.0, KKP introduced etcd-launcher as an experimental feature.
 Etcd-launcher is a lightweight wrapper around the etcd binary.
-It's responsible for reading information from KPP API and flexibly control how the user cluster etcd ring is started.
+It's responsible for reading information from KKP API and flexibly control how the user cluster etcd ring is started.

 ### Spec updates
 Prior to v2.15.0, user cluster etcd ring was based on a static StatefulSet with 3 pods running the etcd ring nodes.